malini-rhythm/Language_Translator/README.md

 # Text Translator and Speaker (Python Console App)

-This is a Python program that translates English text into a target language and speaks the translated output using Google Text-to-Speech (`gTTS`) and `pygame`.
+This program translates English text into a target language and speaks the translated output using Google Text-to-Speech (`gTTS`) and `pygame`.

 ---